 and here is the publication on the iPad available for reading in iBooks:

-You can of course do this to, upload the file to your site to allow your readers to download a epub of your content to view on their iPad through iBooks – and remember Extra Tip: because this is in iBooks, the reader does not need to be online to view once they have downloaded.
+Download the epub to view on your iPad in iBooks You can of course do this to, upload the file to your site to allow your readers to download a epub of your content to view on their iPad through iBooks – and remember because this is in iBooks, the reader does not need to be online to view once they have downloaded.

-Coming up next…. how to publish your blog or RSS feeds to a epub and view them in iBooks!
+Coming up next…. how to publish your blog or RSS feeds to an epub and view them in iBooks!